NO ONE KNOWS 'TILL I DISCLOSE

 iMacG5

 Just want to thank you, Bill.
-I'm not a literary scholar but I recognize creativity, well-written thoughts, and enjoy the poetry.
+I'm not a literary scholar, but I recognize creativity, well-written thoughts, and enjoy the poetry.
 For those of us who took the time to really read your stuff, we're greatly rewarded.
 You said a whole lot more than one might think in this verse.
 Thanks for sharing your skill and wisdom.
-Mike

 Gray Logo for MeetAnOstoMate

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even built long-lasting relationships.

-Privacy is very important - the website has many features that are only visible to members.
+Privacy is very important - there are many features only visible to members.

 Bill